haidragon/BDKpex/README.md

-# BDKpex - A YANHAX private kernel cheat
+# BDKpex - A YANHAX private kernel driver

+Yes, I'm making this public so I can put this on my CV.

-Apex Kernel physical memory Read/Write no attach.
+Kernel physical memory Read/Write no attach.
 Double data pointer communication without directly chaning, DKOM clears all traces, no system threads, hijacked usermode threads.

-Undetected Since Nov 2021
+A simple implementation on Apex as proof of concept, Undetected Since Nov 2021

 I didn't remove my function signatures, please don't steal them and sell them, oh actually, I should go remove them right now...
 Here's some video I made in 2022, enjoy!